electronicsleep/AutoNagios/README.md

 # AutoNagios

-- Tools to make Nagios easier to manage and understand
+- Tools to make Nagios easier to manage and understand.

 - Simple system for Nagios checks and configuration.